-12 Best Evergreen Shrubs for Year-Round Garden Structure
+12 Best Evergreen Shrubs

 Evergreen shrubs are the backbone of a good garden.
 The 12 best - for structure, hedging, flowers, and winter interest - for every spot.

-A garden built only from flowers collapses into a bare, brown emptiness every winter.
-Evergreen shrubs are the cure.
-They are the bones of a good garden — the permanent green structure that holds everything together, frames the flowery seasons, and carries the garden gracefully through the months when nothing blooms.
+The best evergreen shrubs for year-round structure are the dependable backbone plants - boxwood and yew for formal shape, holly and photinia for screening, and camellia or viburnum tinus where you want flowers too.
+They are the bones of a good garden: the permanent green structure that holds everything together, frames the flowery seasons, and carries the garden gracefully through the months when nothing blooms.

 Here are 12 of the best evergreen shrubs, grouped by the job they do, plus how to use them well.